 Software services, servers, and operations that are reported are shown in a table.
 Filter the content to locate the software services, servers, or operations using the Find control in a similar manner as on reports.
 Note that the entries in the Operation column are concatenated and their full form appears in a tool-tip when you mouse over them.

 Each time a new rule is added, the new entries matching the rule are added to the list.
 To see the operations matching only one rule, select the check box in the Rules from transactions in this application section.
 Select any number of rules to see the filtered results.
 To remove a single selection clear the selected check boxes.

 The data presented in this section is only for review and should not be regarded as a report.
-The historical data is not available and the only time range that can be selected is Today or Last monitoring interval.
+The historical data is not available and the only time ranges that can be selected are Today or Last monitoring interval.

 In cluster configurations, the preview is only available for the data that passes from data collectors directly to the master server.
 The statistics for software services reported by slave servers are not shown in the Matching data preview section.

 To delete an application, transaction, or tier, select its name and select Delete.

 Note that when deleting an application that all of the transactions (and their rules) belonging to the given application are also deleted.
 Every time an entity is successfully removed from the report server database, a notification confirming the operation is displayed.